mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 At any rate, par for the course, our sales guy was selling essentially vapourware.
-Technically speaking, there was a quad turret being developed in GeDeCo’s R&D department but, more often than not, money and profits drive corporate decisions and not always for the best.
+Technically speaking, there was a quad turret being developed in GeDeCo's R&D department but, more often than not, money and profits drive corporate decisions and not always for the best.
 So, push came to shove and GeDeCo installed a couple of quad turrets on a small escort ship in time for the show.
-During the demonstration some sort of mishap occurred with the turret system, overloading the power plant, which then critically failed resulting in an explosion that ignited the ship’s fuel and destroyed the vessel.
-Needless to say this wasn’t the result GeDeCo was looking for and, to nobody’s surprise, there wasn’t any interest in purchasing the quad turret system.
+During the demonstration some sort of mishap occurred with the turret system, overloading the power plant, which then critically failed resulting in an explosion that ignited the ship's fuel and destroyed the vessel.
+Needless to say this wasn't the result GeDeCo was looking for and, to nobody's surprise, there wasn't any interest in purchasing the quad turret system.

-The rumor mill suggests this event may have had something to do with why GeDeCo was ‘volunteered’ to receive a contract working in the Imperial Fringes; pure speculation, of course.
+The rumor mill suggests this event may have had something to do with why GeDeCo was 'volunteered' to receive a contract working in the Imperial Fringes; pure speculation, of course.
 Further rumors, which perhaps peg closer to the truth, suggest that GeDeCo sold the patent for the quad turret to a small ship design company that posed no real